weiwilliam/JEDI-METplus/yamls/main/README.md

   * `n_task:` number of tasks, use 1 for WRF-Chem for now
   * `walltime:` time limit for job
   * `account:` account name, it will be the project ID on Derecho
-  * `partition:`  run on which partition if applicable
+  * `partition:`  the partition to be submitted, Derecho: main or develop (shared job, cheaper in core hour)
   * `qos:` queue level, Derecho: premium, regular, or economy*
   * `check_freq:` check frequency for hofx step

+Derecho Core hour calculation: https://ncar-hpc-docs.readthedocs.io/en/latest/pbs/charging/#exclusive-nodes